• Skip to primary navigation

 Colorado is absolutely amazing any time of year.
 In fact, you’ll find tons to do no matter what the season.

 To figure out when to visit Colorado, you’ll want to consider your activities.
-For outdoor adventures such as hiking, backpacking, and camping visit from late June through mid-September.
+For outdoor adventures such as hiking, backpacking, and camping visit from late June through mid-September and plan the ultimate Colorado summer vacation.

 If you want to experience the magic of the Aspens then embark on a Colorado getaway the third week of September.

-Ski season typically runs from mid-December through late March.
+Ski season typically runs from mid-December in Colorado through late March in Colorado

 The low season for activity is certainly the spring and fall months.
 Although some things may be closed for their respective seasons, you can still enjoy plenty of beautiful scenery without the hordes of people (and notorious mountain traffic).